NO ONE CAN CONTROL ME –

 Re.
 THEM – Cs are also wounded people who don’t have a right to their needs, but choose to manipulate others into providing for them, & to feel cared for.
 Pay attention & evaluate which type you’re dealing with:

 • Some are not consciously aware of being a C, & will be confused or surprised if it’s pointed out.
-They have no idea what they are doing ‘wrong’, but also don’t want to know, so they’re not likely to change
+They have no idea what they are doing ‘wrong’, but also don’t want to know, so they won’t change easily

 • Others are aware of trying to deceive or control, but will vigorously deny it because they don’t want to be caught (it’s socially shameful), OR they just don’t want to be responsible for their actions or old pain.

-So they’re not likely to change either, because they’d have to deal with their damage
+So they’re less likely to change at all, because they’d have to deal with their damage

 • A few are willing to consider the issue when ‘confronted’ & will work to change it